Momentor: Advancing Video Large Language Model with Fine-Grained Temporal Reasoning: Experiments

 Overall, removing any one of these components results in a decrease in the model’s overall performance.
 From Table~\ref{tab:ablations}, we can analyze the impact of removing different components on model performance separately.
 After removing the continuous interpolation mechanism, due to the quantization error, \texttt{Momentor} experiences a minor decline in localization-related metrics across all tasks, while the caption quality-related metrics are not significantly affected.
 Removing the neighboring token propagation mechanism leads to a performance drop in all metrics.
 Without neighboring token propagation, the temporal tokens are updated as multiple unrelated tokens rather than as an ordered sequence, which undermines the temporal representation and modeling.
 Visualizations of the temporal tokens (Section~\ref{fig:visualization}) also confirm this observation.
 Removing grounded event-sequence modeling leads to a significant performance decline in dense prediction tasks like dense video captioning and action segmentation, which indicates that grounded event-sequence modeling plays an important role in sequential semantics comprehension.
 The removal of cross-segment tasks has minimal impact on the performance of temporal grounding, as it does not involve cross-segment understanding.
-Performance on other tasks generally decreases, as both dense video captioning and action segmentation involve comprehension of multiple segments, and highlight detection also requires the model to distinguish between highlight segments and background segments. \paragraph{Validation of \texttt{Moment-10M}.} We train Video-ChatGPT \cite{video_chatgpt} on our \texttt{Moment-10M} to validate its efficacy in improving fine-grained temporal reasoning.
+Performance on other tasks generally decreases, as both dense video captioning and action segmentation involve comprehension of multiple segments, and highlight moment retrieval also requires the model to distinguish between highlight segments and background segments.

+\paragraph{Validation of \texttt{Moment-10M}.} We train Video-ChatGPT \cite{video_chatgpt} on our \texttt{Moment-10M} to validate its efficacy in improving fine-grained temporal reasoning.
 Despite being inefficient in temporal representation, we still use textual timestamps to represent temporal positions since Video-ChatGPT doesn't provide alternative temporal representation methods.
 As shown in Figure~\ref{fig:validation}, Video-ChatGPT trained on \texttt{Moment-10M} shows a great improvement on fine-grained temporal reasoning tasks.